07919 102 172

 The frequency of inspection and testing will vary for different equipment, workplaces and users.
 It is important to remember there may be requirements specified by insurance companies, many of which stipulate it should be carried out annually.
 Failure to comply with their terms could result in an unsuccessful claim.

-To comply with the Electricity at Work Regulations a risk assessment should be carried to evaluate the frequencies between inspection and testing.
+To comply with the Electricity at Work Regulations a risk assessment should be carried out to evaluate the frequencies between inspection and testing.
 The dutyholder is responsible for producing this and should include an assessment for each class.

 A RISK ASSESSEMENT SHOULD CONSIDER THE FOLLOWING FACTORS: